 Wai Yip Cafe 偉業特色粉麵茶餐廳

-If you’d like to experience a truly Chinese café, then head to this 24 hour café (translated to English as Wai Yip, but does not have an official English name).
-You will be guaranteed to have a filling breakfast or lunch for under $50, and dinner for under $100.
-This café has a variety of local dishes such as Chinese “tung fun” noodles, Hong Kong style french toast, five spice beef noodle soup, clay pot meat and vegetables, and of course, the ever so sweet Hong Kong style milk tea!
+Head to this 24-hour café (translated to English as Wai Yip, but does not have an official English name) for a filling breakfast or lunch for under $50, and dinner for under $100.
+This café has a variety of local dishes such as Chinese “tung fun” noodles, Hong Kong style french toast, five-spice beef noodle soup, clay pot meat and vegetables, and of course, the ever so sweet Hong Kong-style milk tea!